Multi-country CohortActive

 Study Design

-Multi-country observational prospective cohort study over 12 months describing HIV-1 viral suppression in 392 participantswith high viral load (≥ 1,000 copies/mL) after at least six months on DTG-based ART.
-The study assesses viral suppression rate following enhanced adherence counseling across four African countries.
+Multi-country observational prospective cohort study over 12 months, describing HIV-1 viral suppression in 392 individuals with high viral load (≥ 1,000 copies/mL) after at least six months on DTG-based ART.
+The study assesses viral suppression rates following enhanced adherence counseling across four African countries.

 Primary Endpoint